CoupDeWhoop/be-nc-news/README.md

 # News API

-If you would like to run this project you will need to clone the repository and add two .env files with the daatabase file names
+If you would like to run this project you will need to clone the repository and add two .env files with the database file names

 .env.development
     PGDATABASE=nc_news